rpwagner/globus-contents-manager/docs/dev_docs/useful_info.md

+# Useful Info
+This document contains various useful information that doesn't fall in a particular category.

 ## Useful Links & GitHubRepos
 Below are some links that I found useful while implementing the GlobusContentsManager and brief descriptions (including how I used them).